 The following is an extract from what Camus wrote: ‘All we then need to know is what we want.
 And what indeed we want is never again to bow down before the sword, never more to declare force to be in the right when it is not serving the mind.
 This, it is true, is an endless task.
 But we are here to pursue it…We have not overcome our condition, and yet we know it better.
 We know that we live in contradiction, but that we must refuse this contradiction and do what is needed to reduce it.
 Our task as men is to find those few first principles that will calm the infinite anguish of free souls.
 We must stitch up what has been torn apart…When I lived in Algiers, I would wait patiently all winter because I knew that in the course of one night, one cold, pure February night, the almond trees of the Vallée des Consuls would be covered with white flowers.
 I was then filled with delight as I saw this fragile snow stand up to all the rain and resist the wind from the sea.
 Yet every year it lasted, just long enough to prepare the fruit.
 This is not a symbol.
 We shall not win our happiness with symbols.
 We shall need something more weighty.
 All I mean is that sometimes, when life weighs too heavily in this Europe still overflowing with its misery, I turn towards those shining lands where so much strength is still untouched.
 I know them too well not to realize that they are the chosen lands where courage and contemplation can live in harmony…Before the vastness of the undertaking, let no one in any case forget strength of character.
 I do not mean the one accompanied on electoral platforms by frowns and threats.
 But the one that, through the virtue of its whiteness and its sap, stands up to all the winds from the sea.
 It is that which, in the winter for the world, will prepare the fruit’ (Summer, 1954, pp.33-35 of 87). (see pars 1265-1271 of FREEDOM)

-Australia, where Jeremy Griffith is from, has been — at least up until recent times when communication technology especially, but also immigration and multiculturalism, have ended our isolation and spread ‘alienation’ everywhere here as well — just such a ‘shining land… where so much strength is still untouched’.
+Australia, where Jeremy Griffith is from (see WTM Email 46 for Jeremy’s biography), has been — at least up until recent times when communication technology especially, but also immigration and multiculturalism, have ended our isolation and spread ‘alienation’ everywhere here as well — just such a ‘shining land…where so much strength is still untouched’.
 As the renowned English author D.H.
 Lawrence said in his 1923 novel Kangaroo, ‘You feel free in Australia… There is a great relief in the atmosphere, a relief from tension, from pressure.
-An absence of control or will or form [oppression and exhaustion from embattled, overly-hungry-for-success, out-of-control egos].
+An absence of control or will or form [oppression, intimidation and terror from overly embattled, overly-hungry-for-success, out-of-control egos — see chapter 8:16D of FREEDOM].
 The sky is open above you, and the air is open around you’ (p.15 of 428).
 And, in fact, ‘courage and contemplation’ have been able to ‘live in harmony’ here ‘just long enough to prepare the fruit’, to find, and present in FREEDOM, the understanding of the human condition that saves the human race!
 And, moreover, the anticipation of this dreamed-of breakthrough occurring here has been very strong in Australian mythology.